Supro26/Supro26/README.md

 # 👨‍💻 [Your Name](https://www.linkedin.com/in/suprojit-mallick-462437311)

 Welcome to my GitHub profile!
-I'm a passionate software developer with expertise in [Your Key Areas of Expertise].
+I'm a Bsc Computer Science Student aspiring towards Cybersecurity Profession and loves Coding & Problem Solving.
 Feel free to explore my repositories and connect with me if you'd like to collaborate!

 ---